primetwig/react-nestable/README.md

 - add touch
 - cover with tests

-PS: Please, make an issue or drop me a letter if you need any more functionality.
+PS: Please, make an issue or create a PR if you need any more functionality.

 ## License